ludicast/saki/README.markdown

 # Saki - For times when you can't swallow Cucumber

-Saki lets you do acceptance testing on top of RSpec.
-It is considerably more terse than Cucumber, but does not sacrifice readability.
-Saki also does not use Given/When/Then syntax because the thought is that there is little return other than familiarity for Cucumber users.

 Are you tired of having DRY code, but tests that seem to babble on "for the length of a bible"?
 Me too.
-How about RSpec code that is hard to follow, when Ruby itself is simple to follow?
+How about test code that is hard to follow, when Ruby itself is clear as day?
 I hate it too.

 Enter Saki stage left.

+Saki lets you do acceptance testing on top of RSpec.
+It is considerably more terse than Cucumber, but does not sacrifice readability.
+Saki also does not use Given/When/Then syntax because the thought is that there is little return other than familiarity for Cucumber users.

 ## How terse is it?